-Low: Meningococcal meningitis posed a Low risk and was transmitted from person to person through droplets of respiratory or throat secretions.
-Close and prolonged contact facilitated the spread of this disease.
-Meningococcal meningitis was potentially a very severe disease typically requiring intensive care; fatalities may have occurred in 5-15% of cases.
+Low: Meningococcal meningitis poses a Low risk and is transmitted from person to person through droplets of respiratory or throat secretions.
+Close and prolonged contact facilitates the spread of this disease.
+Meningococcal meningitis is potentially a very severe disease typically requiring intensive care; fatalities may occur in 5-15% of cases.

 Low: Moderate (TB) to Low (for meningococcal meningitis).
 Overall risk was reduced to Low with mitigation measures.
-Confidence in the health risk estimate was high.
+Confidence in the health risk estimate is high.

 None identified based on available data.
-Tuberculosis was evaluated as part of the Post Deployment Health Assessment (PDHA).
-A TB skin test was required post-deployment if potentially exposed and was based upon individual service policies.
+Tuberculosis is evaluated as part of the post deployment health assessment (PDHA).
+A TB skin test is required post-deployment if potentially exposed and is based upon individual Service policies.